he2a/Dream.Inc/README.md

 # Dream.Inc
 Just an old startpage with CSS animations and day/night cycle.
+Preview it <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/he2a/Dream.Inc/master/index.htm">here</a>.